Current Graduate Students

 Degree(s)

-M.A.
-Linguistics, Universidad de Puerto Rico, Río Piedras, Puerto Rico
+M.A. in Linguistics, Universidad de Puerto Rico, Río Piedras, Puerto Rico

-M.A.
-German as a Foreign/Second Language, Universität Graz, Austria
+M.A. in German as a Foreign/Second Language, Universität Graz, Austria

 Academic Expert for German as a Foreign/Second Language, Universität Graz, Austria

-B.Ed.
-Spanish, Geography & Economics, Universität Graz, Austria
+B.Ed. in Spanish, Geography & Economics, Universität Graz, Austria

 Bio